chinamike65/hugo-tuolesi/content/book1/book1en.md

 That is to say, from here, the real learning of the tantra path and the tantra birth sequence in the second tantra.

-The birth stage class is to practice the Three Body Dharma Door.
+The generation stage is to practice the Three Body Dharma Door.

 The Three Body Dharma Door is the Dharmakāya Dharma Door, the Sambhogakaya Dharma Door, and the Nirmāṇakāya Dharma Door.